northscaler/bunyaner/README.md

 ### Use aspects for tracing
 Combine AOP from [@northscaler/aspectify](https://www.npmjs.com/package/@northscaler/aspectify) with this library's deferred logging to do automated, efficient and unobstrusive tracing.
-Here's an exmaple that logs inputs as well as happy & saddy path outputs:
+Here's an example that logs inputs as well as happy & saddy path outputs:
 ```javascript
 // in file tracer.js
 const { AsyncAround } = require('@northscaler/aspectify')